 The restaurant’s specialties include generous portions of both sweet and savory crepes.
 This is not your average creperie; the dishes are unique and so full of flavor that we make this place an absolute must-go every time we are in Mont-Tremblant!

-Some popular savory favorites are the Matante Claudette (translated Aunt Claudette), the smoked salmon crepe, the brunch crepe and la fiesta crepe.
+Some popular savory favorites are the Matante Claudette (translated Aunt Claudette), the smoked salmon crepe, the brunch crepe, and la fiesta crepe.

-Sweet crepes come with different types of fruit, peanut butter and nutella.
+Sweet crepes come with different types of fruit, peanut butter, and Nutella.
 My personal favorite is the Florentine Crepe with a side of extra bechamel sauce.

 If you’re up for it, try a dessert crepe.
-Fair warning, the desert portions are huge and sweet!
+Fair warning, the dessert portions are huge and sweet!
 My husband and I often share a savory crepe and a dessert crepe (our favorite is the banana split crepe).
 This makes for the most amazing lunch or brunch.

 117 Chemin de Kandahar // +1 819-681-4546